 The client then called Greg Hill & Associates.
 Greg listened to the client’s story and suggested he attend at least ten AA (Alcoholic Anonymous) meetings prior to the arraignment, as alcohol certainly was a factor in the need to urinate.
 The client also wrote a short essay about why public urination is illegal.

-The client then did do the twelve AA meetings as suggested and wrote the short essay.
-He provided it to Greg Hill before the arraignment.
+The client then attended twelve AA meetings as suggested and wrote the short essay.
+He provided both documents to Greg Hill before the arraignment.

 Greg then appeared for the client in the Torrance Superior Court for his arraignment.
 The complaint showed that the client was charged with a misdemeanor for violating Penal Code § 372 (“Public Nuisance”).